maurosoria/dirsearch/README.md

 - To can use SOCKS proxy or work with `../` in the wordlist, you need to install pips with `requirements.txt`: `pip3 install -r requirements.txt`

-- If you are using Windows and don't have git, you can install the ZIP file [here](https://github.com/maurosoria/dirsearch/archive/master.zip).
-Dirsearch also supports [Docker](https://github.com/maurosoria/dirsearch#support-docker)
+- If you are using Windows and don't have git, you can install the ZIP file [here](https://github.com/maurosoria/dirsearch/archive/master.zip). dirsearch also supports [Docker](https://github.com/maurosoria/dirsearch#support-docker)

-*Dirsearch requires python 3 or greater*
+*dirsearch requires python 3 or greater*

 Features